mdewilde/mailer/README.md

-# Mailer
+# SimpleMail

-Mailer is a simple Java SMTP email library.
+SimpleMail is (yet another) simple Java SMTP email sender.

 ### Usage example

-Create a Mailer instance that will send email using localhost:
+Create a SimpleMail instance that will send email using localhost:

 ```Java
 Mailer mailer = new Mailer("localhost");